Lab 7: Twitter Word Clouds

 grab historical tweets from arbitrary twitter users.
 Here we will

-define a function timeline
+define a function timeline that grabs the

 last